 yolk so called - staying on the subject of eggs - is a local repository included in the livecd that contains a minimum of indispensable packages during installation.
 Thanks to yolk, you can safely install your system without the need of an active internet connection.

-eggs was born on Debian strecth/buster, but actually full support Debian from jessie to bookworm/sid, Devuan beowulf, chimaera, daedalus, Ubuntu bionic, focal, , hirsute, impish, jammy and all derivatives including Linux mint, Deepin, neon KDE, etc. I continuisly try it against Debian varius versions, before releases.
-I tried it successfully in LMDE 4 debbie, and deepin. eggs, generally must work with all the derivates from that distros.
+eggs was born on Debian strecth/buster, but actually full support Debian from jessie to bookworm/sid, Devuan beowulf, chimaera, daedalus, Ubuntu bionic, focal, , hirsute, impish, jammy and all derivatives including Linux mint, Deepin, neon KDE, etc. I continuisly try it against Debian various versions, before releases, I tried it successfully in LMDE 4 debbie, and deepin. eggs, generally must work with all the derivates from Debian, Devuan and Ubuntu.

 From eggs v.
 8.0.4 I’m releasing eggs in 4 differents architectures: i386, amd64, arm64 and armel. eggs - at the moment - produce in i386 and amd64, but can be installed already on arm64 and armel.
 This mean who it is possible to install it in raspberrypi, but again not possible to produce a Raspberry Pi OS egg in armel or arm64.
-I’m just working now to complete this step, but need help and experience.
+I’m working to complete this step, but need help and experience.

 Note: Of course it is possible to produce iso for Raspberry Pi Desktop amd64 based.

-eggs is released deb packages for i386 and amd64 architectures.
+eggs is released deb packages for i386, amd64, armel and arm64 architectures.
 Due the characteristic of eggs, they can installed in Debian, Devuan or Ubuntu based distros, withouth worries about different versions, except for the architecture.
-Lately was added scripts for preinst, postinst, prerm and postrm.
+It include standard scripts for preinst, postinst, prerm and postrm.
 The packages usually go before in sourgeforce page of eggs, (unstable version) and later in ppa (stable version).

 or, on a i386 system: